PRIVACY POLICY

 Introduction

-The Firm collects personal data about you, and in doing so, understands that your privacy is important and that you care about how your personal data is used.
+The Firm collects personal data about you and understands that your privacy is important and that you care about how your personal data is used.

 Any personal data that the Firm collects will only be used as permitted by law.